Jeppebs02/realtidsaktionshussystem/README.md

 ---

-## ✅ Notes

-- Ensure Docker is installed and running on your system.
-- Use `docker compose logs -f` to monitor logs if needed.

 ## 🌐 Access the Website
 To access the website after starting the Docker containers, open your browser and go to: